 Yet, what is money?
 Certainly it must be more than pieces of paper with pictures of dead presidents on it.

 At its core, money is nothing more than a representation of value.
-We, as human beings, attach meaning to that value.
+What makes money so complicated is that we, as human beings, attach meaning to that value.
+The meaning that we give to money in turn triggers various strong emotions in us.

 The money “trigger points” you can expect to have to deal with when you’re going through your divorce often depend on you, your spouse, and your personal financial situation.
 But, here are some typical hot buttons you want to look out for: